skalb/skalb.github.com/source/_posts/2012-08-19-testing-with-meteor-coffeescript-and-mocha.markdown

 published: true
 comments: true
 ---
-Despite no mention in the official [Meteor docs](http://docs.meteor.com/), adding unit tests is fairly easy.
-For some reason, they don't mention this but any files in the tests/ folder will be ignored by the Meteor server.
+Adding unit tests is straightforward in [Meteor](http://docs.meteor.com/#structuringyourapp).
+Any files in the tests/ folder will be ignored by the Meteor server.

 <!--more-->